 Negligent Acupuncture Causing Nerve Damage

 Damage can be done to peripheral nerves should an acupuncturist be negligent when carrying out a treatment.
-There have been reports of peripheral motor nerve injuries which resulted in motor dysfunction.
+There have been reports of peripheral motor nerve injuries that resulted in motor dysfunction.

 The amounts provided in the table below are based on the Judicial College Guidelines which courts, solicitors and insurance providers use when calculating how much an injured party may receive in general damages.
 General damages are intended to compensate you for physical pain, psychological suffering and loss of amenity.